profganderson/School/IS 401 - Systems Design and Analysis/Notes/Gratitude Moments.md

 #### September 24, 2015
 I am grateful that I've somehow developed a good work ethic over the years and that I am healthy enough to be able to be flexible with sleep and recreation in order to achieve the things I want to achieve at this point in my life.

+#### October 6, 2015
+I am grateful for the happiness I feel in my life and the guidance I receive to make me a better person to those around me.